dreamking60/d3-start-to-finish-leanpub/manuscript/10 Scale functions.md

 D>If you plot the output against the input of a **linear** scale you get a straight line.

-You can also pass colors into the range:
+You can also pass colours into the range:

 ```js
 myScale.range(['white', 'red']);